sushmithass1223123/agent-desktop/README.md

 Please refer to `tw-sample` component under `modules/t-widgets/tw-collections/` to create a widget.

-TMAC SDK can accessed using `SDKClient` variable which is a property under `tmac-sdk` package.
+TMAC SDK can accessed using `SDKClient` variable which is a property under `@tmac/sdk` package.
 All the event names and interfaces are also available.

 Once the developement is completed please commit to your branch and raise a merge-request to the `develop` branch.